 1. Is the service exclusive or nonexclusive?

-E-publishing services marketed directly to authors almost always operate on a nonexclusive basis.
-That means you can use their service to sell your e-book while also selling your e-book anywhere else you like (or using any other service).
+Ebook distribution services marketed directly to authors almost always operate on a nonexclusive basis.
+That means you can use their service to sell or distribute your ebook while also selling your ebook anywhere else you like (or using any other service).

 The notable exception is Amazon’s Kindle Select.
-Amazon asks for a 3-month exclusive if you join the Kindle Select program (which allows your book to be lent out through Kindle Unlimited and the Kindle Owner’s Lending Library).
+Amazon asks for a 3-month exclusive if you join the Kindle Select program (which allows your book to be read through Kindle Unlimited).
 If you want to read more about this option, read bestselling author CJ Lyons’ perspective.

 2. If it’s exclusive, what’s the term of the contract?